-Windows Packet Filter source code layout
+The layout of the Windows Packet Filter source code.

 Building drivers for legacy systems prerequisites

-- Windows 95, Windows 98, Windows ME:
+- For Windows 95, 98, and ME: Visual Studio 6.0 and VToolsD.

 Building driver for modern Windows systems prerequisites